GMiles1349/PascalGL/Documentation/PGLClock.md

 #### Properties
 - Running: Boolean
-  Returns a True/False values based on whether or not the user has "started" the clock with a successful call to TPGLClock.Start().
+  *Returns a True/False values based on whether or not the user has "started" the clock with a successful call to TPGLClock.Start().*

+- Interval: Double
+  *Returns a Double value that represents the interval in seconds at which the TPGLClock instance is to update at.
+  A returned value of '1' would indicate and update interval of 1 second.
+A returned value of '0.5' would indicate an update interval of half a second.*

+- CurrentTime: Double
+- *Returns a Double value that represnts the last polled CPU time in seconds.*